utlisahua/EdSketch_Evaluation/README.md

-# sketch4j_evaluation
+# EdSketch Evaluation Dataset

-This repository lists the sketch4j evaluation subjects for the submission of SPIN 2017 for cross validation.
+This repository lists the EdSketch evaluation subjects for the submission of STTT 2018 for cross validation.

 * data structure subjects